hackgvl/OpenData/README.md

 We have a [hub of sorts for Open Data](https://data.openupstate.org) discovery, but this project is main Open Data repository for Code For Greenville brigade members to learn and [collaborate on issues](https://github.com/codeforgreenville/OpenData/issues).

-As of May 2019 we have:
+As of Aug 2019 we have:

 ### Map Layers for Greenville and the Upstate
 * 60+ Real-time, linkable [GeoJSON-based open map layers](https://data.openupstate.org/map-layers), almost all by [SC Codes students](https://sccodes.org)